kamoako1/Hotel-Bookings-/README.md

-# Hotel Travel Guide: Analyzing Hotel-Booking Demand through Visual Analytics
+# Hotel Travel Guide: Analyzing Hotel-Booking Demand with Visual Analytics

 # Shinyapp Project R
 Click on the following image to view our live app!
 (Alt: To open the app in a new tab/window, right click on the image to view your options.)